hoangsonww/MermaidGenie-UML-Diagram-App/README.md

 ```

 This will start both services, making it easy to develop and test the entire application locally as you can get both the frontend and backend running with a single command!

+### Kubernetes

+For production deployments, we recommend using Kubernetes for orchestration.
+The Docker images can be deployed to a Kubernetes cluster, and you can use Helm charts for easier management.

+We also have a `k8s/` directory with example Kubernetes manifests to get you started.

+Feel free to modify these manifests to suit your production environment.

 ## 🤝 Contributing